 Amelia Telford

-The now 27-year-old is today the national director and founder of SEED, Australia’s first Indigenous youth climate network.
-First launched in 2014, the rapidly expanding organization of Aboriginal and Torres Strait Islander youths has grown into a national network of Indigenous youth focused on creative, positive change and protecting their land and people from climate change impacts and fossil fuel extraction.
-Along with 13 other environmental groups, Seed was responsible for getting the country’s four largest banks to eliminate funding for a Queensland coal mine.
+After that, Telford became the national director of SEED, Australia’s first Indigenous youth climate network.
+First launched in 2014, the rapidly expanding organization of Aboriginal and Torres Strait Islander youths has grown into a national network of Indigenous youth focused on creating positive change and protecting their land and people from the impacts of climate change and fossil fuel extraction.
+Along with 13 other environmental groups, SEED was responsible for getting the country’s four largest banks to eliminate funding for a Queensland coal mine.

 Levi Sucre Romero